Sepsis analysis today

 The answers lie within the blood sample.

 Contamination is a common issue with blood culture bottles used for sepsis diagnosis.
-It occurs when microorganisms that are not related to the patient's infection are introduced into the bottle, leading to false positive results.
+It occurs when microorganisms that are not related to the patient's infection are introduced into the blood culture bottle, leading to false positive results.
 This can happen due to various factors, such as improper collection technique, skin or environmental contamination, and poor laboratory practices.
 Contaminated blood cultures can result in misdiagnosis, inappropriate treatment, and increased healthcare costs.